 - Natural supports are unpaid relationships (for example, friends, family, neighbors, community members) who support people with disabilities in their communities and natural environments. - Self-determination/self-advocacy.
 Self-advocacy involves speaking up for yourself and your wants, needs, and interests.
 Self-determination is the ability to make decisions for yourself. - Employment specialist is an adult service professional who supports a job seeker to find, get, and keep community integrated employment. - Customized employment is a strategy for achieving competitive integrated employment or self-employment.
 By developing and facilitating a relationship between the employee and employer that is focused on meeting the needs of both, an employment specialist can identify customized employment solutions. - Transition-aged refers to the age when students with disabilities are mandated to engage in planning for postsecondary school outcomes (age 14 years old), including competitive integrated employment, independent living, and community participation. - Work-based learning involves learning technical, academic, and employability skills by working in a real work environment.
 Through work-based learning, job seekers learn first-hand how to succeed in the workforce, discovering what it takes to be successful while gaining both an education and valuable technical skills in their chosen pathway. - Pre-employment transition services (pre-ETS) provide resources for students with disabilities to gain and/or enhance work skills, explore employment and education options, and participate in on-site job training.
 The services are provided during school, funded by Indiana Vocational Rehabilitation, and delivered by an adult service agency.

-Developed with the input of the Indiana Families for Employment First Coalition
+Developed by the Indiana Family Employment First Coalition,

-With funding from the Indiana Division of Disability and Rehabilitative Services
+with funding support from the Indiana Division of Disability and Rehabilitative Services' Bureau of Disabilities Services, a division of the Indiana Family and Social Services Administration.

 Produced by